How Finding Long-Lost Relatives Changed My Life

 In later records, I found several members of the Czech family living in Schenectady up through the 1950s.
 Out of curiosity, I searched for the name Czech in Facebook, and found three people with that last name who are still living in Schenectady today—almost certainly her descendants and long-lost cousins of mine.
 I attempted to make contact with them, although I have not yet succeeded.
 Many people are justifiably wary of receiving Facebook friend requests from a “distant cousin,” so reaching out via other methods may be more successful.
 I remain hopeful that I will eventually be able to make contact with this branch of my family in the future.

-Relatives in Faraway Places
+Relatives in the Unlikeliest of Places

 At around the same time when Aunt Sali moved to America, one of her second or third cousins made a similar move in the opposite direction.
 Aunt Sali and her brother Simon, my grandfather’s grandfather, came from a large family in Lemberg, Galicia (now L’viv, Ukraine) named Penzias—as frequent readers of my blog will no doubt be aware.
 It turns out that one Avraham Penzias, a distant cousin of theirs, moved from Lemberg to Budapest, Hungary around the turn of the century.